 This is the second post in our “blogging from the VMworld show floor” series, covering the most common questions we get at VMworld.
 The most popular question today is, “How does Zerto Virtual Replication (ZVR) compare to VMWare’s Site Recovery Manager (SRM)?”

-The best answer to this question is actually a deep dive written by VCP and vExpert David Davis “Comparison: Zerto vs. Site Recovery Manager (SRM) & vSphere Replication.” on his virtualizationsoftware.com site.
+The best answer to this question is actually a deep dive written by VCP and vExpert David Davis entitled “Comparison: Zerto vs. Site Recovery Manager (SRM) & vSphere Replication” on his site, virtualizationsoftware.com.